Developers: Christian Whitehead,

 - Title Screen: It's the title screen.
 Wow!

 - Menu: Goes to the main menu, in case this dev menu isn't exciting enough for you.

 - Thanks For Playing: The screen displayed at the end of public/media outlet demos, except most of the assets don't exist anymore...

 - Level Select: Jumps to the fancier level select screen mentioned previously.

 - Credits: This one goes to the credits.

-- Media Demo: Used to showcase two different zones to various media outlets.
+- Media Demo: Used to showcase two different zones to various media outlets (Has been removed as of version 1.04).
 Those zones were:

 - Green Hill Zone 1: Basically the same as the standard Green Hill Zone 1.
 Leads directly into Studiopolis Zone 1 with no fade-out.